-Lake Ngaroto also offers lots of exciting activities for those who like outdoor sports, including yachting, hunting, canoeing and rowing.
-Businesses located in the area who specialise in hunting and fishing can guide those interested in exploring the region’s wilderness on expeditions of their choice.
+Lake Ngaroto also offers lots of exciting activities for those who like outdoor sports, including yachting, canoeing and rowing.

-Alphra Lavenders is a free attraction, located only 8km south of Te Awamutu, Waikato.
+Alphra Lavender is a free attraction, located only 8km south of Te Awamutu, Waikato.

-Open to the public from February to December on weekends only, the best time to visit the lavender farm is from early November, when the flowers are in bloom.
+Open to the public from December to February on weekends only, the best time to visit the lavender farm is from early November, when the flowers are in bloom.
 People come from all over the world during this time to take in some of the prettiest views in the Waikato.

 Walks around the lavender fields can be arranged, and tours give you the opportunity to learn about how the farm operates - from planting and harvesting to processing and product creation.
 Lavender products, made on the farm, are available to purchase from the gift shop.

 Pick your Own Blueberries